syncfusion-content/maui-docs/MAUI/ImageEditor/Effects.md

 layout: post
 title: Image Effects in .NET MAUI ImageEditor control | Syncfusion
 description: Learn here all about Image Effect support in Syncfusion .NET MAUI Image Editor (SfImageEditor) control.
-platform: maui
+platform: .Net MAUI
 control: SfImageEditor
 documentation: ug
 ---

 # Image Effect in .NET MAUI Image Editor (SfImageEditor)

-With the image editor control, you can apply various effects such as Brightness, Hue, Saturation, Contrast, Blur, Opacity, and Sharpen to your image.
-These effects can be applied using the toolbar or by utilizing the ImageEffect method.
-The ImageEffect method consists of two arguments: ImageEffect and EffectValue.
+Using the image editor control, you can apply various effects such as Brightness, Hue, Saturation, Contrast, Blur, Opacity, and Sharpen to your image.
+These effects can be applied using the toolbar or by utilizing the `ImageEffect` method.
+The `ImageEffect` method consists of two arguments: `ImageEffect` and `EffectValue`.
 The ImageEffect is an enumeration that includes the following effects:

 * Brightness
 * Blur